Ewa-Boloz/Pros-and-cons-of-Jira-Confluence-MadCap-Flare-documentation/Pros and cons.md

   * All content is grouped in [few main sections](https://support.atlassian.com/jira-software-cloud/resources/)
   * Each setion contain links to the more detailed articles
-  * Artciles are divided by different topics and activites
+  * Artciles are divided by different topics and tasks
-  * Content is easy to understand, artcile
+  * Tasks are described in a simple way, using numbered list, simple commands, bold and italic.
   ![5](5.png)

 ## Cons